shaunpersad/api-foundation/readme.md

 ### The Redirect endpoint

-In the sample-routes.php file, this is the /login-redirect route.
+In the `sample-routes.php` file, this is the `/login-redirect` route.
 This is the URI that you'd want the user to be redirected to after being authorized through the Authorize endpoint.

 ### Resource endpoint

-In the sample-routes.php file, this is the /api/v1/me route.
+In the `sample-routes.php` file, this is the `/api/v1/me` route.
 This is an example of an API resource.
 Passing a valid access token to this route will return that authenticated user ("me") as a resource.

 ### Facebook routes

-There are two additional routes included to demonstrate the Facebook Access Token grant type.
+There are two additional routes included to demonstrate the Facebook Access Token Grant Type.
 With the Facebook App ID and Secret supplied in the config file, the /get-facebook-login route will redirect you to Facebook to log in and authorize your Facebook app.
 After authorizing, Facebook will redirect you to the /facebook-login-redirect route, and display your Facebook access token.
 This Facebook access token can then be sent to the Token endpoint to exchange for one of your app's Access Tokens.